EpicEricEE/typst-equate/src/equate.typ

 #let realign(lines) = {
   // Utility shorthand for unnumbered block equation. let equation(body) = [
+    // We need this for measuring the width, so it has to be auto.
+    #show math.equation: set block(width: auto)
     #math.equation(
       block: true,
       numbering: none,